maxprog/krakenjs-angular2/README.md

     > cd krakenjs-angular2
     > npm i
     > npm run typings install (If typings are not installed by default)
+    > npm start:dev
+    (For environments other than development)
     > npm start (This executes, npm run build && node server. tsc && webpack are executed as part of npm run build)

 ```